andrew henderson menu

 Singapore attracts millionaires from all over the world with its tax-friendly policies.

-If you want to rub shoulders with some of the world’s most important people combined with a stable political climate, world-class healthcare, and transportation systems – Singapore is a place worth considering.
+If you want to live in a tax-friendly place with a stable political climate and world-class healthcare and transport, Singapore is well worth considering.

-Nevertheless, if you are looking for a place that’s very well put together and everything works, then Singapore is an excellent place.
+If you are looking for a place that’s very well put together and where everything works, Singapore is an excellent spot with lots of investment potential.

 5. Bahamas

-Foreign investors may be eligible for a permanent residence permit based on a residential property purchase of at least BSD750,000.
-One crucial detail is that the residence must be entirely constructed.
+Foreign investors may be eligible for a permanent residence permit based on a residential property purchase of at least BSD750,000, which, as it’s pegged to the dollar, is the same in USD.

-The Bahamas is a true tax haven – there are no direct taxes such as corporate income tax, personal income tax, or net worth tax.
+The Bahamas is a true tax haven – there are no direct taxes such as personal income tax or wealth taxes.

 6. Cayman Islands

-The whole Caribbean is well-known for its tax haven status, but the Cayman Islands is the crown jewel of the lot.
+Much of the Caribbean is well-known for its tax haven status, but the Cayman Islands has long been the crown jewel.

-As an English-speaking British Overseas Territory, the Cayman Islands is an excellent choice for a luxury lifestyle.
+As an English-speaking British Overseas Territory, the Cayman Islands is a good choice for a luxury lifestyle on a laid-back island.

-As always, whether Cayman Islands residency is a good choice for you will depend on your needs and circumstances.
-The island life is tempting, but there might be better choices out there.
+As always, whether you should choose a Cayman Islands residence will depend on your needs and circumstances.
+While island life is tempting, there might be better choices.

 7. Antigua and Barbuda